makoto/blockparty/README.md

 #### Infra setup

 - Write up setup docs (George & Tom)
-- Deploy frontend code (Makoto)
 - Tutorial video

 #### Features

+- Add name (or twitter or meetup.org account) when registering
+- Reset the event (only for testing purpose)
 - Only event owners can set attend for participants
 - Only event owners can set payback for participants

+#### Done

+- Deploy frontend code (Makoto)
 - Show message box [success, fail]
-- Add name (or twitter or meetup.org account) when registering
-- Reset the event (only for testing purpose)

 #### Out of scope